leorudczenko/package-testing/README.md

 twine upload -r testpypi dist/*
 ```

-If you encouter the error `File already exists`, this is because you have likely an older version locally in your `dist/` directory.
+If you encounter the error `File already exists`, this is because you have likely an older version locally in your `dist/` directory.
 To work around this, run:

 ```bash
 twine upload --skip-existing -r testpypi dist/*